Souvik-Maity-au6/A2ZWORK/README.md

 # Future Goals:

-    1. Social media login(Facebook,Google,LinkedIn, Github)
-    2. Live Chat with freelancers and clients 24X7
-    3. Make custom payments and generate Invoice
+    1. Make custom payments and generate Invoice
-    4. Profile information edit and update seperately
+    2. Profile information edit and update seperately
-    5. Creating more freelancing categories
+    3. Creating more freelancing categories
-    6. Two way authentication
+    4. Two way authentication
-    7. Video chat with freelancers and clients
+    5. Video chat with freelancers and clients
-    8. Creating and managing teams
+    6. Creating and managing teams
-    9. More dynamic UI/UX and features update
+    7. More dynamic UI/UX and features update

 # Project Run :